 Keep your mind active

 The elderly is a group that is at a high risk to dementia (decline in mental ability that interferes with daily life) and depression (a disorder that causes a persistent feeling of sadness).
 This could be because they are more likely to experience events such a bereavement of a spouse or close friend, or a drop in socioeconomic status due to retirement.
 Keeping your mind active and engaging in activities and hobbies such as learning a new skill, reading, or playing games can help to stave off dementia and depression.

-If you have an elderly relative, check in with them to see how they are doing.
-There are also social service agencies, such as Lions Befrienders, who can provide greater support for seniors.
+If you have an elderly member in the family, remember to check in with them to see how they are doing from time to time and that their days are gainfully filled.
+If you know of someone without a family, or feel that this person may benefit from having a social circle, you may refer them to Lions Befrienders.
 They have activity centres around Singapore and a befriending service that visits seniors weekly to provide social and emotional support.

 Routine health screening

-As you age, you are more susceptible to diseases such as the “3-Highs“.
+As you get older, you are more susceptible to diseases such as the “3-Highs“.
 If undetected or left untreated, the complications will be more costly and time consuming to treat in the long run.
 Early detection and intervention can reduce the chances of complications.

 Nourish your body with the right foods

 Ageing is linked to a variety of changes in the body, including muscle loss and a reduced ability to absorb nutrients and vitamins effectively.
 As we age, we also have a reduced need for calories, yet we need to get just as much nutrients as we did before.
 A way to get around this without expanding the waistline is to get nutrients from whole foods such as fruits, vegetables, fish and lean meats.
 Consuming protein rich foods helps your body maintain muscle to prevent weakness, fractures, and poor health.